wellyshen/react-cool-starter/README.md

 > 🎉 My react-native app [LeadFit](https://itunes.apple.com/app/id1321807247) now available on App Store, which is a workout app.
 Welcome to try, it's free!

-A simple but feature rich starter boilerplate for creating your own [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.mtjf14xy5) app.
+A simple but feature rich starter boilerplate for creating your own [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) app.
 It built on the top of [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/), [React](https://facebook.github.io/react/), [Redux](https://github.com/reactjs/redux) and [React Router v4](https://reacttraining.com/react-router/).
-Includes all the hot stuff and modern web development tools such as [Webpack 3](https://webpack.js.org/), [Babel](https://babeljs.io/), [PostCSS](https://github.com/postcss/postcss-loader), [React Hot Loader 4](https://github.com/gaearon/react-hot-loader) and [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
+Includes all the hot stuff and modern web development tools such as [Webpack 3](https://webpack.js.org/), [Babel](https://babeljs.io/), [PostCSS](https://github.com/postcss/postcss-loader), [React Hot Loader 4](https://github.com/gaearon/react-hot-loader), [Jest](https://facebook.github.io/jest/) [Flow](https://flowtype.org/) and [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 See the [**“Features”**](#features) section for other awesome features you can expect.

 I will maintain the starter boilerplate and keep all of the technologies on trend.
 Welcome to join me if you want.
-Hope you guys love it 😉
+Hope you guys love it 🤩

-> 👻 I'm curious what this starter boilerplate helps you guys do anything?
+> 👻 I'm curious what kind of app that you guys building via this starter?
 Please feel free to [tell me](https://github.com/wellyshen/react-cool-starter/issues/6), let's make some sharing between us.

 ## Real Case Study